May 20, 2010

 I would have never said this in college

 Logos do not make businesses, people make businesses.
-Logos can break businesses, but people break them faster.
+Logos might facilitate in breaking businesses, but people break them faster.

 Aug.
 12, 2009